Tax Fraud Investigations

-What to do if the ATO asks to search your office without a warrant.
+What if the ATO asks to search my office without a warrant?

-- Ask the ATO officer to produce their authority.
-(Only authorised officers are allowed to use these access powers)
+- Ask the ATO officer to produce their authority as only authorised officers are allowed to use access powers;

 - Ask which particular records are being inspected.

-If this information is supplied, you are then required to provide reasonable facilities and assistance to officers in allowing them to access and copy the materials requested.
+If this information is supplied, you are then required to provide reasonable facilities and assistance to allow the officers to access and copy the materials requested.
 You don’t have to answer any questions except those that will help the ATO officers to locate the records.

 ATO officers can copy computer records electronically or print a hard copy.